axilmar/gclib/README.md

 ## More Examples

-The file `main.cpp` contains tests/examples for all features of this library.
+The file `tests/main.cpp` contains tests/examples for all features of this library.